 (c)

-Exact location of rare or historic trees as required by the Township forester.
+Exact location of rare or historic trees as defined by § 371-3.

 (d)

-General topographic conditions of site as derived from USGS map of the West Milford area.
+General topographic conditions of site as derived from USGS map of the West Milford area or current topographic survey.

 Upon application for a permit, the applicant shall pay to the Township the fees set forth in Chapter 135, Fees and Costs.